stabakdas/Jetson-Devices/README.md

-This script will execute various application of Jetson Devices such as Jetson Nano, Jetson TX2, and Jetson AGX Orin etc.
+These scripts will execute various applications of Nvidia Jetson Devices such as Jetson Nano, Jetson TX2, and Jetson AGX Orin etc.
 Unless specified codes will run all Nvidia Jetson Devices.